 Seek Out Qualified Candidates

-Recruiters know that the best way to find the perfect candidate is to seek them out, instead of waiting for them to come of their own volition.
+Recruiters know that the best way to find the perfect candidate is to seek them out, instead of waiting for them to find you.
 Great places to look for qualified candidates include:

-- E-Learning Heroes Community: This should be your first stop when looking for IDs and e-learning developers, since it’s the largest e-learning community on the web, with over 500,000 registered members.
-See for yourself who the true experts are by viewing member profiles, reading their forum responses, and viewing the demos they’ve shared for the weekly e-learning challenges.
-You can also have a peek at this list of freelance ID and e-learning developers.
+- E-Learning Heroes Community: This should be your first stop when looking for IDs and e-learning developers, since it’s the largest e-learning community on the web, with over half a million registered members.
+See for yourself who the true experts are by viewing their community participation, reading their forum responses, and viewing the demos they’ve shared on their E-Learning Heroes profiles.

 These are just a few of the resources where you can find your own qualified candidates, and then reach out to them and ask them to apply for the job.

 As previously mentioned, it’s highly advisable to view samples of a candidate’s work before you consider hiring them.
-You want to know that the person you’re hiring can not only talk the talk but walk the walk, so to speak.
+You want to know that the person you’re hiring can not only talk the talk but walk the walk.
 A qualified design professional should always have a portfolio, and someone who doesn’t have one should be a red flag to you.

 Once they’ve sent you a link to their samples or portfolio, you should look for: